hyperledger/indy-node/getting-started.md

     show claim "Transcript"
     request claim "Transcript"
 ```
 Accepting a connection request takes the nonce that Faber College provided, and signs it with the Alice’s signing key.
 It then securely transmits the signed data along with the DID and verification key to Faber College’s endpoint, which is discovered when the connection is synchronized.
-Faber College matches the provided nonce to the record of the nonce it sent to Alice, verifies the signature, then records Alice’s new pairwise DID in the Indy ledger.
+Faber College matches the provided nonce to the record of the nonce it sent to Alice, verifies the signature, then records Alice’s new pairwise DID into the ledger.

 Once the connection is accepted and synchronized, Alice inspects it again.